gillesbertaux/bootsy/readme.md

 - Deploy on Github Pages
 - Deal with front/back dev

+## Installing Bootsy with Bower

+First install NPM and Bower :
+`npm install -g bower

+Then install Bootsy package in your working directory :
+`bower install bootsy`

 ## How it works

 Bootsy is pretty simple, every side of a project has its folder.
 Each folder is structured and contains tools I found across the Web to properly bootstrap a project.
 Of course you won't use everything so just delete what has no use for you.